Originally published December 9, 2019. Last updated March 11, 2025.

 4. Practice Quickly Getting Out of Your Car

-Along with being prepared to safely handle a crash, it is also important to know that most auto insurance policies do not cover your car on the track.
-Learn how to check your policy for exclusions.
-If your policy has exclusions for your car on the track, don’t worry.
-We offer HPDE Insurance to protect your car from damage when you’re participating in HPDE, Track Day or Time Trial events.
+Yet along with being prepared for a crash, it is also important to know that most auto insurance policies don’t cover damage that your car sustains while on the track.
+Here’s how you can check your policy for common coverage exclusions.
+If your auto policy does have exclusions for your car on the track, not to worry.